61 percent of recent dialogue registrants were first-year undergraduate students

 - Foster intergroup & intragroup community through a diversity of identities

 - Provide tools for navigating difference on and off campus

 Learn more about the Center for Diversity and Inclusion's Intergroup & Intragroup Dialogues in this video.

 Intergroup Dialogue topics change every semester, based on campus issues, student interest, pop culture, and local and global news.

-Faculty can support Intergroup Dialogue by:
+Faculty can support Intergroup and & Intragroup Dialogues by: